This post may contain affiliate links. Please read myย privacy policy.

 Instructions

-• Rinse and soak the noodles in the water, per the package instructions.
-Drained and set aside.
-Mix all the ingredients in Seasonings in a small bowl.
-Stir to combine well.
+- Rinse and soak the noodles in water according to the package instructions.
+Drain and set aside.
+In a small bowl, mix all the Seasoning ingredients and stir to combine well.

-• Heat up a wok on high heat.
-When the wok is fully heated, add the oil into the wok.
-Wait for the oil to be heated.
+- Heat a wok over high heat.
+Once the wok is fully heated, add the oil and wait for it to heat up.

-• Loosen the noodles and add them into the wok, use a pair of long chopsticks to stir and toss the noodles.
-Add the Seasonings into the wok, and use the chopsticks to combine well with the noodles.
-Continue to toss and loosen the noodles with the chopsticks.
+- Loosen the noodles and add them to the wok.
+Use a pair of long chopsticks to stir and toss the noodles.
+Add the seasoning mixture to the wok and use the chopsticks to combine it well with the noodles.
+Continue tossing and loosening the noodles with the chopsticks.

-• Add the bean sprouts and yellow chives into the wok, and stir to combine well.
-As soon as the bean sprouts and chives are cooked (but remained crunchy), turn off the heat, dish out and top the noodles with some white sesame seeds.
+- Add the bean sprouts and yellow chives to the wok and stir to combine well.
+Once the bean sprouts and chives are cooked but still crunchy, turn off the heat.
+Dish out the noodles and top with white sesame seeds.
 Serve immediately.

 Nutrition